publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schIV/m__us_usc_t21_s346a.md

     (r) __Temporary tolerance or exemption__

         The Administrator may, upon the request of any person who has obtained an experimental permit for a pesticide chemical under the Federal Insecticide, Fungicide, and Rodenticide Act \[[7 U.S.C.
 136][/us/usc/t7/s136] et seq.\] or upon the Administrator’s own initiative, establish a temporary tolerance or exemption for the pesticide chemical residue for the uses covered by the permit.
-Subsections (b)(2), (c)(2), (d), and (e) of this section shall apply to actions taken under this subsection.
+Subsections (b)(2), (c)(2), (d), and (e) shall apply to actions taken under this subsection.

     (s) __Savings clause__